 - Parents have a vital role in promoting good behaviour in school and so effective in home/school liaison is very important.
 It is important teachers can gain full support of parents when dealing with any child's behaviour - We expect parents to behave in a reasonable and civil matter towards all school staff.
 Incidents of verbal or physical aggression to staff by parents of children in the school will be reported to the headteacher, who will take appropriate action. - We expect parents to support the actions of the school when consequences are imposed.
-If they have any concerns about the way their child has been treated, they should initially contact the class teacher or Headteacher - The Governing Body has the responsibly of setting down general guidelines on standards of behaviour and of reviewing effectiveness of the policy. - The Governors support the headteacher in carrying out the policy. - We expect parents to follow the protective measures set out by the school to minimise the spread of COVID 19 that are specific to themselves, eg. arrangements for dropping off and picking up, entering the school building, non-attendance if symptoms are present, packed lunch and water bottle only to be brought into school. - We expect parents to support the school by helping pupils to understand the protective measures set out by the school to minimise the spread of COVID 19, and to support the actions of the school when consequences are imposed.
-Where children's behaviour puts other's at risk, parents will be informed and at the Head teachers discretion be asked to be taken home. - The Governors to support the headteacher in carrying out the protective measures set out by the school to minimise the spread of COVID 19.
+If they have any concerns about the way their child has been treated, they should initially contact the class teacher or Headteacher - The Governing Body has the responsibly of setting down general guidelines on standards of behaviour and of reviewing effectiveness of the policy. - The Governors support the headteacher in carrying out the policy. - We expect parents to follow the protective measures set out by the school to minimise the spread of COVID 19 that are specific to themselves, eg. arrangements for dropping off and picking up, entering the school building, non-attendance if symptoms are present, only bringing permitted items into school (this includes ensuring no nut products are brought). - We expect parents to support the school by helping pupils to understand the protective measures and rules (communicated via e mail) set out by the school to minimise the spread of COVID 19, and to support the actions of the school when consequences are imposed.
+Where children's behaviour puts other's at risk and where rules are deliberately or consistently/frequently broken, parents will be informed, school sanctions will be imposed and at the Head teachers/ Senior Leaders discretion may be asked to be taken home. - The Governors to support the headteacher in carrying out the protective measures set out by the school to minimise the spread of COVID 19.